Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

     In this approach, you must ensure all management group ids are unique yourself.

-The `subscription-ci` management group detection logic is built based on approach #1.
-However it will also work for both scenarios.
+The `subscription-ci` management group detection logic is built to accommodate both scenarios.

-To support approach #1:
+**To support approach #1:**

 - Folder structure in `config/subscription/` is created without including the prefixes.
 For example: